You have likely seen some version of this visual:

-The caption shared by Joe Bower on his blog For the Love of Learning was “Fair isn’t equal; fair is when everyone gets what they need.”
+I first saw it on Joe Bower's blog For the Love of Learning with the caption “Fair isn’t equal; fair is when everyone gets what they need.”
 This really got me thinking about the concept of fairness.
 How do we, as a society, determine what is fair?

 Joe’s caption reminded me of a quote from Rick Lavoie, a professional who works with teachers and students with learning disabilities.
 Lavoie suggests that the definition of “fairness” is really quite different from what most people believe.
 Most people believe that “fairness means that everyone gets the same”; whereas in reality “fairness means that everyone gets what he or she needs.”

 Look at the image; there is nothing unfair about the picture to the right, is there?
-And yet, nevertheless, it has been my experience that people most often determine fairness through equality.
+Nevertheless, it has been my experience that people most often determine fairness through equality.

 If you ask my kids, equal is fair.
 They each want the same amount of ice cream for dessert.
 They want the same amount of spending money at the mall.
 And if one has a sleepover, the other somehow feels entitled to one, too.